 and the magic days we were all here together in!

 I am so glad to hear that the response is good for the diapers!
-I have often thought
+I have often thought about it and wondered about what was

 I wanted to share this amazing family photo captured by Lori Dorman when we were in Ethiopia.